F\"orster valley-orbit coupling and topological lattice of hybrid moir\'e excitons: Results

-\end{widetext} The angular part is in the form of a phase factor.
-Under $C_3$ rotational symmetry, $m = 0,\pm 1$, and valley index $\tau = \pm 1$, so $(\tau'-\tau + m'-m)$ are integers between $\pm 4$.
+\end{widetext} The angular part is in the form of a phase factor, where $(\tau'-\tau + m'-m)$ are integers between $\pm 4$.
 The radial part $\mathfrak{J}_{\tau,m}^{\tau',m'} (r)$ is a real function, with dependence on the layer distance $z$ and wavepacket width $w$.
 For calculations hereafter, we adopt the wavepacket envelopes to be eigenfunctions of 2D harmonic traps~\cite{baimuratov2020valley}: $f_m(q) \propto w^{|m|+1} q^{|m|} e^{-w^2 q^2/2}$.
 Figure~\ref{fig_forster}c plots the radial dependence of several representative intra- and inter-valley F\"orster coupling channels.
 Notably, compared to the intravalley ones, the intervalley channels peak at a larger hopping distance $r \sim 5- 10$ nm, where the overlap between the initial and final state wavepackets is already negligible.
-We also identify a scaling behavior of the radial dependence: $w \mathfrak{J}^{\tau',m'}_{\tau,m}$ is a function of the dimensionless distances $r/w$ and $z/w$ only (see Supplemental Materials~\cite{supp}).
-Different channels have a similar exponential dependence on $z/w$, as shown in the inset of Fig.~\ref{fig_forster}c.
+We also identify scaling behaviors (see Supplementary Note 3): (1) $w \mathfrak{J}^{\tau',m'}_{\tau,m}$ is a function of the dimensionless distances $r/w$ and $z/w$ only; (2) For $r > 10 w$, $ \mathfrak{J}^{\tau',m'}_{\tau,m}$ is asymptotic to $r^{-(3+|m|+|m'|)}$, suggesting that $p$-envelope excitons are coupled via a quadrupole moment~\cite{baer2008theory}.
+For hybrid excitons, their F\"orster coupling can be obtained by multiplying a factor $\eta \equiv \psi_i \psi_f^*$, where $\psi_i$ ($\psi_f$) is the normalized probability amplitude of intralayer component in the initial (final) state.